 In 122BC, the Romans decided to give up the plate of Entremont to settle on the site, which was rich in resources.
 So, the Aquae Sextiae (Water of Sextius) was founded by the Roman consul Sextius Calvinus.
 He gave his name to its springs.
 The city was a staging point between Italy and Spain and developed as an urban centre and spa.

 The diffusion of Christianity turned the new page of history.
 As the seat of the archbishop's palace of the ecclesiastical province, Aix was affirmed as capital from the beginning of the 5th century.

 In 1182, Aix became the residence of the Counts de Provence.
-The city flourished around the three major poles namely the Palace of the Counts, the Saint-Sauveur Cathedral and several newly formed districts of artisans and merchants.
+The city flourished around the three major poles namely the Palace of the Counts, the Saint-Sauveur Cathedral, and several newly formed districts of artisans and merchants.

 In 1650, a street for horse-driven carts was opened in the place of collapsed ramparts.
-By the 19th century, this place became the Cours Mirabeau that was named after the "idol of Provence", a Member of Parliament of the Third Estate in 1789.
-A large number of religious foundations were established in the city.
+By the 19th century, this place became the Cours Mirabeau named after the "idol of Provence", a Member of Parliament of the Third Estate in 1789.
+A large number of religious, educational and medical foundations were established in the city.